gietsc/HumAIn-Project/README.md

     <img src="assets/images/logoblack.png" alt="Logo" width="280" height="80">
   </a>
   <p align="center">
-Our team has been assigned with this NLP project for HumAIn as part of our AI training at BeCode Brussels.
+As part of our AI training at BeCode Brussels, our team has been assigned with this NLP project for HumAIn.
+HumAIn is an AI consultancy company that helps your organisation to cost-effectively integrate AI technologies, shooting for exponential growth opportunities.
     <br/>
     <br/>
     <a href="https://github.com/gietsc/Humain-project"><strong>Explore our Demo »</strong></a>